francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     kubectl logs $POD_NAME
     ```

-    **Note**: We don't need to specify the container name, because we only have one container inside the pod.
+    **Note**: You don't need to specify the container name, because you only have one container inside the pod.

-2. We can execute commands directly on the container once the Pod is up and running.
+2. You can execute commands directly on the container once the Pod is up and running.
 Let's list the environment variables:

     ```sh
     kubectl exec $POD_NAME -- env